 Let her Grieve

-If the child has recently been diagnosed with Autism Spectrum Disorder, it is important to note that the mother will be mourning, despite her going about with her everyday tasks.
+If the child has recently been diagnosed with Autism Spectrum Disorder, it is important to note that the mother will be mourning, despite her going about her everyday tasks.
 All parents dream for their child to grow up to be a happy, healthy, successful, and independent adult.
 Imagine going from typical parents’ dream to wondering if your child will ever be able to live on his/her own, maintain a job, have a relationship, attend school, or even speak.
 There is grief there.
 Treat her as you would any person going through tough times.

 “It’ll be all right”, “it is what it is”, “everything happens for a reason”— platitudes don’t make her feel better.
 These remarks will shut her down and she will suppress her feelings and fears hence will not feel comfortable telling you “she is not OK”.
 Instead tell her, “I get you”, “I feel you” and “I acknowledge your struggles and fears”.